Preskton/terraform-provider-twilio/README.md

     - Number prefix (or place * wherever you'd like!)
   - Purchase (`terraform apply`)
   - Delete/release (`terraform destroy`)
+- `twilio_subaccount`
+  - Create
+  - Update
+  - Delete

 More coming soon.

+## Getting Started

+1. Start a trial account at twilio.com (if you don't have one already).
+Use the Console Dashboard to take note of your Account SID (a long string starts with `AC` and looks like a GUID) and Auth Token (also a long GUID-like string, hidden under the `View` link).
+2. Download the latest release of the provider and place in your `~/.terraform.d/plugins` directory.
+3. Use the example below, replacing `account_sid` and `auth_token` with the appropriate values.
+4. `terraform apply` Note: this will cost you REAL MONEY (or at the very least trial credits).

 ## Example